-This cozy little Western eatery has been around Itaewon for a hot minute.
-Unlike many restaurants that have an initial surge of popularity and then die down (often because stellar cooks get recruited and stolen from more reputable spots, or cost-cutting measures leads to lower quality ingredients), Flying Pan Blue remains a favorite brunch spot with perhaps the freshest ingredients in town.
+This cosy little Western eatery has been around Itaewon for a hot minute.
+Unlike many restaurants that have an initial surge of popularity and then die down (often because stellar cooks get recruited and stolen from more reputable spots), Flying Pan Blue remains a favorite brunch spot with perhaps the freshest ingredients in town.
 Perhaps a little too popular.
 If you’re dining on the weekend, expect to wait upwards of an hour to get seated.
 At least you can give them your cell number and peruse the area until your table is ready.

-UJ Recommends: There are too many good dishes here to put one up on a pedestal, but we recommend changing things up and trying something new to drink.
-Their Canadian Maple Latte is treat worthy of our brothers to up north.
-Just give it a try, eh?
+UJ Recommends: There are too many good dishes here to put one up on a pedestal, but we recommend changing things up and trying something new to drink: the Canadian Maple Latte is an indulgent not-to-be-missed treat.

 UJ Likes: The atmosphere alone is worth the visit, and we really like the attached bakery.
 Make sure to grab one of their fresh muffins on your way out if you still have room.

 There are breakfast atrocities being committed all over the city.
-Overpriced American breakfast with poorly cooked eggs and bacon that can barely pass itself off as ham.
-Stacks of pancakes that would be better off used as Frisbees.
-Syrup so overly-processed you’d think the Maple tree had gone extinct.
+We're talking overpriced supposedly American-style breakfasts with poorly cooked eggs, bacon that can barely pass itself off as ham, stacks of pancakes that would be better off used as frisbees, syrup so overly-processed you’d think the Maple tree had gone extinct.
 Well, prepare to stand up and salute because Uncle Sam’s is making breakfast great again.
 We definitely won’t call it the best brunch food in the city, but it is consistently good and not over-priced like many spots in Seoul.
-They use real maple syrup and don’t charge you extra for it (shots fired at the Original Pancake House).
-Uncle Sam is clearly a morning person, because they open at 7am, a few hours before most restaurants in the city.
-If you manage to get there before 10:30am you can order the breakfast set for only 8,000 won, which includes 2 big pancakes, 2 pieces of bacon, 1 sausage, 1 fried egg and your choice of coffee or orange juice.
-Two thumbs up, one for taste and another for value.
-For a few dollars more they’ve got bigger sets that include everything from chicken and waffles to omelets and fried potatoes.
-Try the Nutella waffle if you need something sweet to end your breakfast on.
+They use real maple syrup and don’t charge you extra for it (which is not uncommon at a few other joints around town that shall remain nameless).
+Uncle Sam is clearly a morning person, because they open at 7 am, a few hours before most restaurants in the city.
+If you manage to get there before 10:30 am you can order the breakfast set for only 8,000 won, which includes two big pancakes, two pieces of bacon, sausage, fried egg, and your choice of coffee or orange juice.
+Two thumbs up; one for taste, the other for value.
+For a few dollars more it has bigger sets including everything from chicken and waffles to omelettes and fried potatoes.
 That said, Uncle Sam’s is more of a straight up breakfast spot as opposed to brunch, seeing as their entire menu is breakfast fare and they don’t serve cocktails.
 Still, it may be the best bang for your buck if you are looking for quality American breakfast food.

-UJ Recommends: Coming hungry and ordering big!
-Our personal favorite was probably the chicken and waffles, with some extra bacon on the side (because we all know brunch isn’t brunch if bacon isn’t involved).
+UJ Recommends: Come hungry and order big!
+Our personal favourite is the chicken and waffles with some extra bacon on the side (because brunch ain't brunch if bacon isn’t involved).

 The Original Pancake House

-If you’re the type who favors a Sunday trip to IHOP to eat away that hangover, then The Original Pancake House might press the right buttons for you.
-The portion sizes are absolutely huge, enough to justify the fairly hefty price tag.
-They offer traditional American brunch fare with a large menu and plenty of variations of omelets and pancakes, and are one of the only places around town that does chicken and waffles.
-They may or may not be running a chicken sweatshop in the basement to pump out the amount of eggs needed to make their omelets.
-Seriously, they are HUGE.
-And all the non-pancake dishes come with a stack on the side, so bottom line: you ain’t leaving this place hungry.
+If you’re the type who favors a Sunday trip to IHOP to eat away a hangover, The Original Pancake House might press your buttons.
+Portion sizes are ginormous and enough to justify the fairly hefty price tag.
+Its large menu offers traditional American brunch fare and plenty of omelette and pancake variations, it's also one of the only places around town that does chicken and waffles.
+They also may or may not be running a chicken sweatshop in the basement to pump out the number of eggs needed to make their omelettes: they are HUGE.
+What's more, all the non-pancake dishes come with a stack on the side, so bottom line: you ain’t leaving this place hungry.
 It’s got a cute 50s retro diner feel to the interior, and the service is friendly and quick.
-Throw in a bottomless Americano for 4 bucks and your hangover will be gone faster than you can say “I can actually hear myself getting fatter”.
-Gluttony aside, if you have an American-sized hunger and want some American-sized portions of Americanized brunch food, The OG Pancake House is a solid choice.
+Throw in a bottomless Americano for four bucks and your hangover will be gone faster than you can say “I can actually hear myself getting fatter”.
+Gluttony aside, if you have an American-sized hunger and want some American-sized portions of Americanised brunch food, The OG Pancake House is a solid choice.

 UJ Likes: The giant portions are always a bonus, but we really like the old-school diner atmosphere.
 It's well done and for some reason it just makes the meal better.

-If you are wandering around Itaewon looking for a place to eat and come across Cote Jardin, it will surely catch your eye.
-The charming entrance leads to an outdoor terrace that is something to marvel at; it feels like you’ve been transported out of the busy city and into classic French cinema.
-There’s a giant tree hanging over the courtyard, gently swaying in the breeze as you sip on a glass of wine.
-It brings a calming, therapeutic element to the meal that seems to help you forget, if only for a few moments, that you are smack dab in the middle of a city with 20+ million people.
+The charming entrance of Côté Jardin leads to an outdoor terrace that is something to marvel at; it feels like you’ve been transported out of the busy city and into classic French cinema.
+There’s a giant tree hanging over the courtyard, gently swaying in the breeze, providing the perfect backdrop to the glass of wine you'll soon be sipping.
+The whole vibe brings a calming, therapeutic element to the meal that seems to help you forget, if only for a few moments, that you are smack dab in the middle of a city with 20+ million people.
 The renovated three-story house in the back just adds to the charm.
-The peculiar thing is their reservation policy.
+The peculiar thing is its reservation policy.
 Often times the terrace is quite empty, but only a table or two available with the rest being reserved.
-With any luck you’ll be able to walk in a get a good spot outside.
+With any luck, you’ll be able to walk in a get a good spot outside.

 Onto the food.
 Full disclosure, around the time they opened in 2015 we heard whispers about the food being less than stellar, most notably that the poached eggs were often served cold.
-We’ve also heard several rave reviews since then, and therefore decided to get the low down for ourselves.
-We’re happy to report that the Oeuf Benedict avec Saumon et Asperge met our expectations, with both the poached eggs and salmon being spot on.
-They might also have the best crouque Monsieur in Seoul.
-Many of their brunch items fall under 15,000 won, which is surprising considering the location and environment.
-All in all, it’s worth it just to sit in their garden and sip wine, but we also think you’ll enjoy the brunch (which is served until 5pm, by the way).
+We’ve also subsequently heard several rave reviews, so we decided to get the low down for ourselves.
+We’re happy to report that the oeuf Benedict avec saumon et asperge met our expectations; both the poached eggs and salmon were spot on.
+It might also have the best Croque Monsieur in Seoul (a bold claim, we're sticking by it).
+Many of its brunch items fall under 15,000 won, which is surprising considering the location and environment.
+All in all, it’s worth it just to sit in their garden and sip wine, but we also think you’ll enjoy the brunch (which is served until 5pm, in case you wondered).

-There are plenty of legit breakfast and brunch options around Itaewon, but find yourself hungry and hung over in Hongdae and your choices are limited.
-Thankfully there is Travel Maker, serving up delicious yet unpretentious stacks of pancakes, hash browns, waffles, eggs, sausage and breakfast burritos at prices you just won’t find in other parts of the city.
+There are plenty of legit breakfast and brunch options around Itaewon, but find yourself hungry and hungover in Hongdae and your choices are limited.
+Thankfully there is Travel Maker, serving up delicious yet unpretentious stacks of pancakes, hash browns, waffles, eggs, sausages, and breakfast burritos at prices you just won’t find in any other part of the city.
 It’s tucked away on a quiet street in Hongdae, nowhere close to the University playground and trendy club area that makes Hongdae the most popular choice for expats and Korean college students to party.
-Travel Maker can be found outside of Hongik Station exit 3, an increasingly popular area with backpackers, as several hostels have opened up nearby and the selection of cafes and restaurants is steadily growing alongside a very chill-worthy park.
-If you are traveling through, it’s a solid area to set up camp while you explore the city.
-If you aren’t quite ready to try standard Korean breakfast fare (rice, kimchi and seaweed soup, anyone?), Travel Maker will keep you company in the meantime.
+Located outside of Hongik Station exit 3, it's an increasingly popular area with backpackers as several hostels have opened up nearby and the selection of cafes and restaurants is steadily growing alongside a very chill-worthy park.
+If you are travelling through, it’s a solid area to set up camp while you explore the city.
+If you aren’t quite ready to try standard Korean breakfast fare (rice, kimchi, and seaweed soup, anyone?), Travel Maker will keep you company in the meantime.
 They open earlier than most places, have very affordable meals (many under 10,000 won), and most importantly the food is on point.
 As an added bonus, they live-streamed the NBA Finals during our visit.
 You definitely won’t feel homesick here.

-UJ tip: Their coffee is straight up brewed off the pot (and bottomless with a meal), so if you need a latte with your meal just get take out and bring it in with you.
-After your meal, if you fancy hanging in the park with a beer, you’re in luck.
-The best bottle shop in Korea is just a couple buildings down from Travel Maker.
+UJ tip: The coffee is straight up brewed off the pot (and bottomless with a meal), so if you need a latte with your grub just get take out and bring it in with you.
+After your meal if you fancy hanging in the park with a beer, you’re in luck: the best bottle shop in Korea is within stumbling distance from Travel Maker.

 UJ Likes: The scrambled eggs are really something special: smooth, creamy and they just look perfect.
 Maybe it’s because they use free-range organic eggs, but we’re pretty sure Bill has some other secrets he’s withholding to make them so damn good.
 So.
 Damn.
 Good.